sarikasurampudi/oml/oml/create-project-workspace/create-project-workspace.md

-# Oracle® Cloud Create Projects and Workspaces in Oracle Machine Learning Notebooks
+# Create Projects and Workspaces in Oracle Machine Learning Notebooks
-## Before You Begin
+## Introduction

 This lab walks you through the steps to create a project and a workspace in Oracle Machine Learning Notebooks.

 >**Note:** The initial workspaces and the default project are created by the Oracle Machine Learning service automatically when you log in to Oracle Machine Learning Notebooks for the first time.
 The term default applies to the last project that you work on, and it is stored in the browser cache.
 If you clear the cache, then there would be no default project selected.
 Then you must select a project to work with notebooks.

+A project is a container for storing your notebooks and other objects such as dashboards and so on.
+A workspace is a virtual space where your projects reside, and multiple users with the appropriate permission type can work on different projects.
+While you may own many projects, other workspaces and projects may be shared with you.

 This lab explains the steps to